Nick-Doan/SpotifySQL/README.md

 # SpotifySQL
-SQL project using 30,000 songs
+SQLite project using 30,000 songs